Halo Infinite's free multiplayer mode is available now

 — Halo (@Halo) November 15, 2021

-The beta is open to everyone, and Season 1 of Halo Infinite multiplayer, which will run until May, is underway three weeks early.
+The beta is now open to everyone, and Season 1 of Halo Infinite multiplayer is underway three weeks early.
 Microsoft and developer 343 Industries have run a few multiplayer test events over the last few months, but now the mode is open to all.
 You'll have access to all the Season 1 maps, the battle pass and the core modes.

-The Halo Infinite campaign release date is still set for December 8th, and your multiplayer progress will carry over.
-A few features will be missing at launch, however.
+The Halo Infinite campaign release date is still set for December 8th, though a few features will be missing at launch.
 The campaign co-op and Forge modes will be released later, because 343 Industries wanted to focus on the quality of the single-player and multiplayer modes.

-Season 1 will last until May 2022.
-Along the way #HaloInfinite will have multiple in-game events with their own rewards and activities!

-The first is Fracture: Tenrai, featuring a limited time Event Pass, playlist, and Samurai-themed rewards starting next week. pic.twitter.com/3XtGQj5tgf